sreesadhan7/cis6930fa24-project0/README.md

        - Calls createdb() to create a test database.
        - Uses populatedb() to insert the mock data into the database.
        - Verifies that the data has been successfully inserted by querying the database.
-       - Cleans up by closing the database connection and removing the test database file.
+       - Cleans up by closing the database connection.

 5) **test_status(capsys)**